vibss2397/See-Things/README.md

 3. run ```npm install```
 4. now run ```react-native run-android```

-More things to do :
+Features Right now :
-<s>1.
-Dedicated hosting solution</s>
+1. Dedicated hosting solution - available in archive/v1
-<s>2.
-Java wrapper around tf-lite to directly run model offline</s>
+2. Java wrapper around tf-lite to directly run model offline - available in archive/v2
-3. emojis for every category
+3. emojis for every category - done in see food/build the latest model
-4. real time detection for hotdog or pizza
+4. real time detection for food - done in see food/build the latest model

+More to do :
+1. Train a better Model - trained mine in colab for 32 epochs/trained model available in assets
+2. emojis for every imagenet category